Creativity and Machine Learning: A Survey: Generative Models

-Finally, Transformer-based models have also been used in multimodal setting, in which the data sources are of different types.
+Finally, Transformer-based models have also been used in multimodal settings, in which data sources are of different types.
 A survey can be found in \cite{suzuki22}.
-The first examples of these systems consider text and images together as output of the Transformer architecture.
+The first examples of these systems consider text and images together as the output of the Transformer architecture.
 By aligning their latent representations, images and texts can be generated by Transformer-based decoders given a multimodal representation.
-For instance, CLIP \cite{radford21} has an image encoder pre-trained together with a text encoder to generate a caption for an image.
-ALIGN \cite{jia21}, based on similar mechanisms, is able to achieve remarkable performance through a training based on a noisier dataset.
-In~\cite{tsimpoukelli21} the authors propose a frozen language model for multimodal few-shot learning: a vision encoder is trained to represent each image as a sequence of continuous embeddings, such that the frozen language model prompted with this embedding can generate the appropriate caption.
-In~\cite{fei21} the authors present BriVL, which performs multimodal tasks by learning from weak semantic correlation data.
+For instance, Contrastive Language-Image Pre-training (CLIP) \cite{radford21} has an image encoder pre-trained together with a text encoder to generate a caption for an image.
+A Large-scale ImaGe and Noisy-text embedding (ALIGN) \cite{jia21}, based on similar mechanisms, can achieve remarkable performance through training based on a noisier dataset.
+In~\cite{tsimpoukelli21} the authors propose a frozen language model for multimodal few-shot learning: a vision encoder is trained to represent each image as a sequence of continuous embeddings, so that the frozen language model prompted with this embedding can generate the appropriate caption.
+In~\cite{fei22} the authors present Bridging-Vision-and-Language (BriVL), which performs multimodal tasks by learning from weak semantic correlation data.
 Finally, there is a trend toward even more complex multimodal models.
-For example, VATT \cite{akbari21} learns to extract multimodal representations from video, audio and text; instead, Gato \cite{reed22} serializes all data (e.g., text, images, games, other RL-related tasks) into a flat sequence of tokens that is then embedded and passed to a standard large-scale language model.
+For example, Video-Audio-Text Transformer (VATT) \cite{akbari21} learns to extract multimodal representations from video, audio, and text; instead, Gato \cite{reed22} serializes all data (e.g., text, images, games, other RL-related tasks) into a flat sequence of tokens that is then embedded and passed to a standard large-scale language model.
+Similarly, Gemini \cite{gemini23} achieves state-of-the-art performance in multimodal tasks by working on interleaved sequences of text, image, audio, and video as inputs; \cite{gemini24} extends it to Mixture-of-Experts setting.
+Finally, NExT-GPT \cite{wu23} handles any combination of four modalities (text, audio, image, and video) by connecting a language model with multimodal adaptors and diffusion decoders (see Section \ref{diffusion}).